chinmayic/Owncloud-installation-writing-assignment/README.md

 ## User tasks
 ### Connect to the ownCloud server
-1. Download the latest version of the ownCloud Desktop Synchronization Client from the ownCloud download page; there are clients for Linux, macOS, and Microsoft Windows.
+1. Download the latest version of the ownCloud Desktop Synchronization Client from the [ownCloud download page](https://owncloud.com/download/#desktop-clients); there are clients for Linux, macOS, and Microsoft Windows.
 2. Double-click the downloaded program file to launch the installation wizard.
-3. Follow the steps provided in the [Installation wizard](https://doc.owncloud.com/desktop/2.6/installing.html#installation-wizard).
+3. Follow the steps provided in the [Installation wizard](https://doc.owncloud.com/desktop/2.6/installing.html#installation-wizard).<br>
    After the ownCloud Desktop Synchronization Client successfully connects to the ownCloud server, it will automatically start synchronizing your files.